ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 * nsubj + prep_by                   : List movies directed by Spielberg
 * prep_of + prep_of                 : list of president of usa
 * nsubj + prep_by                   : List movies directed by Spielberg
-* nsubj + prep_in                   : How many gas stations are there in the United States?

 instance of: